 Shimmery Sensory Snow

 We just adore sensory projects.
 They are truly just perfect for entertaining little ones and meeting their needs for sensory stimulation.
-Sensory snow is a popular activity for winter time because while the snow is “Cold” it is no where near as cold as the real thing.
+Sensory snow is a popular activity for wintertime because while the snow is “Cold” it is nowhere near as cold as the real thing.

 One day strolling the dollar store with Monkey we came up with the idea to add a bit of shimmer and shine.
 And Shimmering Sensory snow was born.